godotengine/godot-docs/tutorials/editor/using_the_android_editor.rst

 Here are the known limitations and issues of the Android editor:

-- No gradle build support.
-- No support for Android plugins as they require gradle build support.
-GDExtensions plugins are supported.
 - No C#/Mono support.
 - No support for external script editors.
 - While available, the Forward+ renderer is not recommended due to severe performance issues.